alethena/Alethena-Shares-Token/README.md

 **Warning: Contracts holding Alethena Share Tokens:**
 Please be aware that the Alethena Share Token contract does not distinguish between user addresses and contract addresses.
 This means that in principle anyone can declare tokens held by a contract to be lost.
-To be safe, **any** the following steps can be taken:
+To be safe, **any** of the following steps can be taken:
 1. Make sure that the `clearClaim` function can be called from the contract address.
 2. Make sure the contract can transfer tokens (any token transfer from the claimed address kills any claims made).
 3. Register the address as a shareholder.
 This way, Alethena knows who you are and could delete any claims made.

 **A note on the use of timestamps**
-The Alethena Share Token Contract uses blocktimestamps.
+The Alethena Share Token contract uses block timestamps.
 It is well known that timestamps can be manipulated to some degree by miners.
 Users should be aware of this, however to break the business logic of the contract on a conceptual level, large manipulations (hours and more) would be necessary.

 **Significance of events:**